AI-Powered Patient Journey Analytics: See Where Patients Actually Drop Off

 Real Questions from Pharma Analytics Teams

-Below, we’ve organized real questions from patient services and commercial leaders into four parts.
+Below, we’ve organized real questions from patient services and commercial leaders into five parts.
 Every answer is grounded in actual practitioner debates.

 Part 1: Patient Access, Drop-Off, & Abandonment Analysis